daviscardenas2006/souri/README.md

 **Protect sensitive data before it reaches AI.**

-SOURI is a privacy-first, local-first browser extension that helps users detect, sanitize, and audit sensitive information in prompts before submission.
+SOURI is a privacy-first, local-first browser extension designed to help users detect, sanitize, and audit sensitive information before it is submitted to AI tools.

 Built for practical AI workflows, SOURI adds visible controls, real-time sanitization, and reusable privacy rules so users stay in control of what they send.